EarthBigData/openSAR/training/INSTALLATION.md

 We maintain and distribute our open source software, training materials, and documents (often as Jupyter notebooks)  on the code sharing platform [github.com](http://github.com).

 To establish collaboration between colleagues and the Earth Big Data Team you benefit from obtaining a free github account if you don't already have one.
-Email collaboration/access request to
+Once you have an account name,  email us at:

 [support@earthbigdata.com](mailto:support@earthbigdata.com)